Surdum/algos/README.md

 # Algorithms

-Here you can find realisations of some algorithms and check it in automatic mode.
+Here you can find realisations of some algorithms and check it in automatic mode (some of them :P).